A change of plan this week, to celebrate the first cirl bunting to sing in Sussex for almost thirty years. 🥳

 This is instalment #23 in 2024’s cycle of Shriek of the Week.
 You can catch up with Swift, Red-backed Shrike, Goldfinch, Tree Pipit, Blue Tit, Reed Warbler, Cuckoo, Willow Warbler, Swallow, Green Woodpecker, Blackcap, Nuthatch, Starling, Chiffchaff, Collared Dove, Wren, Dunnock, Great Spotted Woodpecker, Robin, Great Tit, Song Thrush and Blackbird.

-June is the last month until 2025 that there will be weekly posts, but monthly Early Bird Club Zoom sessions continue every first Saturday through the year for paying subscribers, as is access to the full archive.
+June is the last month until 2025 that there will be weekly posts, but monthly Early Bird Club Zoom sessions continue every first Saturday through the year for paying subscribers, as does access to the full archive.

 Thanks to Jude B for your recent support. 🦩